Description:

 - Create a Form definition called “FormApprovalDef.”

-- Drag a “BootstrapGrid, Label, Text, and FormApproval” control to the canvas and arrange them as shown below.
+- Drag a “BootstrapGrid, Label, Text, and FormApproval” control onto the canvas and arrange them as shown below.

 - Double-click the “Complete Task” button to configure the “Settings” properties.
-Select the button type from the drop-down list, with “Success” as the default setting.
-The application configures the control name.
-Provide the button label.
-Select the “Hide” checkbox to hide this widget during runtime.
-Select the “Read-Only” checkbox to view the widget and not make any selection.
-Provide the pre-prompt and post-prompt message text.
-Provide the redirect URL after the form has been approved.
+Select the button type from the drop-down list, with “Success” as the default.
+The application sets the control name.
+Enter the button label.
+Select the “Hide” checkbox to hide this widget at runtime.
+Select the “Read-Only” checkbox to view the widget without making any selections.
+Enter the pre-prompt and post-prompt message text.
+Enter the redirect URL after the form has been approved.
 Click the Save button.

 - Double-click the “Complete Task” widget to configure the “Styling” properties.
-Provide the syntax for the CSS styles.
+Enter the CSS syntax.
 Select the classes to apply from the global drop-down list.
 Click the Save button.

 - Double-click the “Complete Task” widget to configure the “Other” properties.
-Provide the tool tip text information.
+Enter the tool tip text.
 Click the Save button.

 - Double-click the “Complete Task” widget to configure the “Globalize” properties.
 The application will alert you if there is nothing to globalize, as shown below.
-Otherwise, select the language from the drop-down list and click the Translate button.
+Otherwise, select a language from the drop-down list, then click the Translate button.
 Click the Save button.

 - Double-click the “Reject Task” button to configure the “Settings” properties.
-Select the button type from the drop-down list, with “Danger” as the default setting.
-The application configures the control name.
-Provide the button label.
-Select the “Hide” checkbox to hide this widget during runtime.
-Select the “Read-Only” checkbox to view the widget and not make any selection.
-Provide the pre-prompt and post-prompt message text.
-Provide the redirect URL after the form has been rejected.
+Select the button type from the drop-down list, with “Danger” as the default.
+The application sets the control name.
+Enter the button label.
+Select the “Hide” checkbox to hide this widget at runtime.
+Select the “Read-Only” checkbox to view the widget without making any selection.
+Enter the pre-prompt and post-prompt message text.
+Enter the redirect URL after the form has been rejected.
 Click the Save button.

 - Double-click the “Reject Task” widget to configure the “Styling” properties.
-Provide the syntax for the CSS styles.
+Enter the CSS syntax.
 Select the classes to apply from the global drop-down list.
 Click the Save button.

 - Double-click the “Reject Task” widget to configure the “Other” properties.
-Provide the tool tip text information.
+Enter the tool tip text.
 Click the Save button.

 - Double-click the “Reject Task” widget to configure the “Globalize” properties.
 The application will alert you if there is nothing to globalize, as shown below.
-Otherwise, select the language from the drop-down list and click the Translate button.
-Click the Save button.
+Otherwise, select a language from the drop-down list, then click the Translate button.
+Finally, click the Save button.

 - Create a Process definition called “FormApprovalDef.”

-- Drag a “RouteForm” step to the canvas.
-Connect the dots with the Start and “RouteForm” steps.
+- Drag a “RouteForm” step onto the canvas.
+Connect the Start and “RouteForm” steps with the dots.

 - Double-click the “RouteForm” step to configure the “Required” properties.
-Provide a name for the step.
-Provide the task name.
-Select the above Form definition from the drop-down list.
-Provide a variable or a global reference to store the Form Instance ID.
+Enter a name for the step.
+Enter the task name.
+Select the Form definition from the drop-down list.
+Enter a variable or a global reference to store the Form Instance ID.
 Click the Save button.

 - Double-click the “RouteForm” step to configure the “Optional” properties.
-Provide the task description.
+Enter the task description.
 Select the users to whom you want to route the Form.
-Provide the task priority and completion duration.
+Set the task priority and completion duration.
 Click the Save button.

 - Generate and execute a new process instance.
 The Form is routed to the user as a task.

-- The Form task is rendered to the end user.
-Provide the user input and click the “Complete Task” button to approve.
+- The Form task is rendered for the end user.
+Enter the user input, then click the “Complete Task” button to approve.
 The pre-prompt message is displayed below.
 Click the OK button to continue.

-- The post-prompt message is displayed below.
+- The post-prompt message is shown below.
 Click the Close button.
-The page navigates to the post-redirection URL as configured.
+The page then navigates to the post-redirection URL as configured.

 Definition Sample:

-You may download and extract the sample definition(s) from the link here and later import them (drag-and-drop) to your FlowWright Process Definition (XML file) or Form Definition (HTML file) page.
+You may download and extract the sample definition(s) from the link provided, then import them (drag-and-drop) into your FlowWright Process Definition (XML file) or Form Definition (HTML file) page.